 This memorandum provides guidance on reporting expenditures of SNAP benefits funds in order to comply with reporting requirements of Office of Management and Budget (OMB) Circular A-133 and OMB guidance implementing the American Recovery and Reinvestment Act of 2009 (ARRA).

-(i) The Federal cost principles require that a cost be determined in accordance with Generally Accepted Accounting Principles (GAAP) in order to be allowed as a charge to a Federal program.
+- The federal cost principles require that a cost be determined in accordance with Generally Accepted Accounting Principles (GAAP) in order to be allowed as a charge to a federal program.
 (2 CFR Part 225 (OMB Circular A-87), Appendix A, section C.1.g.)